 Week 9: Double Duty

 This class is devoted to the (often) tricky reality of auditioning with other actors, in this case the other students in the class.
-You’ll work on both scripts and non-verbal group auditions, the latter in this case less structured than the scenarios you will approach in week #6.
+You’ll work on both scripts and non-verbal group auditions.

 Week 10: Meet an Agent

-An agent from one of New York’s top commercial agencies will come in to answer questions about (and hopefully demystify) the actor/agent relationship, how best to meet and keep in touch with agents, the union/non-union dynamic these days, commercial contracts, what “conflicts” and “first-refusal” means and…well, whatever else you want to know about.
-The class will culminate in you reading copy and showing him/her just how awesome a commercial actor you’ve become!
+An agent from one of New York’s top commercial agencies will come in to answer questions about (and hopefully demystify) the actor/agent relationship, how best to meet and keep in touch with agents, the union/non-union dynamic these days, commercial contracts, what “conflicts” and “first-refusal” mean and…well, whatever else you want to know about.
+The class will culminate in you reading copy and showing them just how skilled a commercial actor you’ve become!